rezemika/humanized_opening_hours/README.md

 # How to use it

 The only mandatory argument to give to the constructor is the field, which must be a string.
 It can also take a `locale` argument, which can be any valid locale name.
+You can change it later by changing the `locale` attribute (which is, in fact, a `property`).
 However, to be able to use the `description()` method, it must be in `hoh.DESCRIPTION_LOCALES` (a warning will be printed otherwise).

 ```python